aminskey/Ncurses-Desktop/README.md

         COLOR_MAGENTA 5
         COLOR_CYAN    6
         COLOR_WHITE   7
-When you're done setting up your system.
+When you're Done setting up your system.
-Replace the **_Username/cworkspace/MzDesk/libfuncs/drvConf.c_** file with the new one in your new fs.

-**Like This**:

-	Username@Computer> mv (Your new file system name)/drvConf.c ~/cworkspace/MzDesk/libfuncs/drvConf.c

 **After that build the system again**: